Abid9806/Datascience-FPL-assignment-on-operators-and-hello-world/README.md

-# To-perform-all-comparison-operators
+# To-perform-the bitwise AND,OR,XOR operators.
-Program to understand all the comparison operators in C language
+Program to understand the bitwise operators in C language.